discos/discos2class/README.md

 ##Data Calibration

-If at least one **cal** subscan is present in the specified geometry, the software will calibrate data in Kelvin using the calibration mark temperature obtained from original fits files metadata.
+If at least one **cal** subscan is present in the specified duty cycle, the software will calibrate spectra in Kelvin using the calibration mark temperature (obtained from metadata present in the original FITS files).
 The procedure will run as:

 1. Tcal / (CAL.mean - OFF.mean) = counts2kelvin
 2. Tsys = counts2kelvin * OFF.mean
 3. SpectrumInKelvin = (ON - OFF) * counts2kelvin = (ON - OFF) * Tsys / OFF.mean

-If you skip data calibration by specifying the **-s** command line option or if no **cal** subscan is present in the specified geometry the software will just compute the resulting spectrum as:
+If you skip data calibration by specifying the **-s** command line option, or if no **cal** subscan is present in the specified duty cycle, the software will just compute the resulting spectrum as:

 * (ON - OFF) / OFF

 ##Requirements

-The software is develope in Python, using python2.7 and it depends on
+The software is developed in Python, using python2.7, and it depends on
 external python packages:

 * astropy